slothwerks-studio/contact-list/README.md

 - Next, [clone the code](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) in order to access it on your local machine.

 When working with git, you'll want to get comfortable using a terminal program such as [zsh for Mac](https://www.howtogeek.com/682770/how-to-open-the-terminal-on-a-mac/) or [PowerShell for Windows](https://www.howtogeek.com/662611/9-ways-to-open-powershell-in-windows-10/).
 This will allow you to run the commands necessary to complete the above steps.

+(Looking for help with this?
+Sloth led us through an intoduction to git in a previous workshop; [the video of his presentation is available on Facebook](https://www.facebook.com/182139175163955/videos/852495475371824).)
 ### How do I play with the code on my own computer?
 Well, you'll want to install a nifty programming application such as [Visual Studio Code](https://code.visualstudio.com/).